tom-seddon/b2/doc/Building.md

 ### rebuilding the 6502 code yourself ###

-Everything you need to do this on Windows is included in the repo; for OS X and Linux, you'll need GNU make, and [64tass](http://tass64.sourceforge.net/) on the path.
+Everything you need to do this on Windows is included in the repo; for macOS and Linux, you'll need GNU make, and [64tass](http://tass64.sourceforge.net/) on the path.

-Change to `etc/testsuite-2.15` and run `..\..\snmake` (Windows) or `make` (OS X/Linux).
+Change to `etc/testsuite-2.15` and run `..\..\snmake` (Windows) or `make` (macOS/Linux).
 This generates bin files in `etc/testsuite-2.15/ascii-bin` and listing files in `etc/testsuite-2.15/ascii-lst`.